nsidc/qgreenland/doc/tutorials/video-series-overview.md

 This tutorial requires that QGIS is installed on your computer.
 Go to [qgis.org](https://www.qgis.org/) and download the free QGIS software.
 QGIS version 3.16 is the oldest version supported by QGreenland.

 You can download the QGreenland Core data package at [https://qgreenland.org/download](https://qgreenland.org/download).
-Go to [Getting started with QGreenland Core](https://qgreenland.readthedocs.io/en/latest/tutorials/get-started.html) for a tutorial and more information.
+Go to [Get started with QGreenland](https://qgreenland.readthedocs.io/en/latest/tutorials/get-started.html) for a tutorial and more information.

 The tutorial series contains 7 sessions.
 The goals of each session are as follows: